livewire/livewire/docs/properties.md

 </form>
 ```

-Now they can update the `id` input to the ID of a different post model, and when they submit the form and `update()` is called, `Post::findOrFail()` will return and update a post they are not the owner of.
+Now the malicious user can update the `id` input to the ID of a different post model.
+When the form is submitted and `update()` is called, `Post::findOrFail()` will return and update a post the user is not the owner of.

 To prevent this kind of attack, we can use one or both of the following strategies: